 Of Interest to Public Historians

 The AHA is committed to increasing the presence of public history at the annual meeting.
-We invite our colleagues in public history to submit proposals for the 2007 annul meeting, particularly in the form of workshops, roundtables, and experimental sessions.
+We invite our colleagues to submit proposals for the 2009 meeting in New York.
 Please visit www.historians.org/annual for the call for proposals and access to the electronic submission system.

 —Debbie Ann Doyle is the AHA's public history coordinator.

 Please read our commenting and letters policy before submitting.